ZachJMoore/markup-updates/README.md

 # Welcome to MarkUp!

 MarkUp is a quick and convenient tool for things like: 1) annotating your screen.
 2) guiding others during presentations or screen sharing.
-3) and brainstorming with quick sketches.
+3) brainstorming with quick sketches.
+4). and collaborating with others in real-time.
 It's easy to use - just run the app in the background and click the pencil icon to start drawing anywhere on your screen.
+Or, start a collaboration session to draw on the same screen.

 ![screenshot](https://user-images.githubusercontent.com/9916553/209228032-62302f3d-2deb-45de-bb03-76861d77cb96.png)

 MarkUp is available on the following platforms:
 - [x] MacOS
     - [x] M1 / ARM
-    - [ ] Intel
+    - [x] Intel (untested)
+- [x] Linux (untested)
 - [ ] Windows
-- [ ] Linux

 ## Features

+Pro only:
+- [x] Collaborate with others using any screen sharing application
+- [x] Draw over a hosts screen (drawings stay visible while host interacts with other windows)
+- [x] Communicate and draw with guests in real-time

+Available for all:
-- [x] Draw over any application
+- [x] Draw over any local application
 - [x] Stays active when moving between desktops (including fullscreen)
 - [x] Customizable pencil color
 - [x] Whiteboard mode (use a solid background color instead of transparent)